Singles and couples have different health insurance needs to families and single parents.

-We warn against these junk insurance policies, which are now classified as Basic cover under Government health insurance changes (read more about the cover for Basic, Bronze, Silver and Gold policies).
+We warn against these junk insurance policies, which are now classified as Basic cover under Government health insurance changes.

 Basic policies usually don't cover treatments in private hospital for the most common serious diseases such as cancer, stroke or heart disease, and won't give you access to private rehabilitation facilities in case of an accident or private psychiatric facilities in case of a mental illness.
 The cover they do provide is, in many cases, questionable; for example, the accident cover can expire before treatments are finished.